Master of Education and Certificate Programs

 The program director and the student jointly plan an individualized program of studies that will accommodate either full or part time status, and will ensure appropriate course sequencing and integration.
 Some courses have prerequisites which must be taken into account in planning the program of studies.
 Students may enroll during any semester.
 The internship (student teaching) is the last course which students complete.

-Those individuals, who wish to receive the Master of Education (MEd) degree in addition to certification as a Teacher of the Visually Impaired, will complete one additional course: Critical Analysis of Research.
+Those individuals, who wish to receive the Master of Education (MEd) degree in addition to certification as a Teacher of Students with Visual Impairments, will complete one additional course: Critical Analysis of Research.
 In addition, candidates must pass the TVI comprehensive examination.
 In general, students who are seeking to complete the master’s degree on a part-time basis may do so in approximately two years and one semester, depending upon the semester in which they begin classes.
 A student seeking to complete the master’s degree on a full-time basis may do so within one year and one semester – again, dependent upon the time of enrollment.

 Students accepted into either program who have a minimum entering grade point average of 3.0 and are citizens of the United States may qualify for tuition scholarships.
 Since these scholarships are funded by the Unites States Office of Special Education (OSEP), they are required to “pay back” their scholarship through years of service in the field of special education.